ericsoco/election-deltas/README.md

 - houseResults2014.csv
 - houseVotes2014.csv

-These CSV files are saved from the Excel sheets [posted bi-annually by the FEC](http://www.fec.gov/pubrec/electionresults.shtml).
+These CSV files are exported from the Excel sheets [posted bi-annually by the FEC](http://www.fec.gov/pubrec/electionresults.shtml).

 ### methodology